abutechwiz/abutechwiz/README.md

-- 🔭 I’m currently working on a CRM web app using django
+- 🔭 I’m currently working on a CRM web app
-- 🌱 I’m currently learning Machine Learning and django framework
+- 🌱 I’m currently learning Machine Learning and MERN stack
 - 💬 Ask me about web development, Machine Learning or about gaming stuffs
 - 📫 How to reach me: abdur12shariff@gmail.com
 - ⚡ Fun fact: You cannot smile with your mouth open....Just kidding